MistaSee/ChatGP-TA/ChatGP-TA.md

     [Suggestions]
         [INSTRUCTIONS]
-            Imagine you are the user, what would would be the next things you may want to ask ChatGP-TA?
+            Imagine you are the user, what would would be the next things you may want to ask AI-TA?
             Maximum of 3 suggestions.

         [BEGIN]